fltk/fltk/README.OSX.txt

 Open Xcode preferences and select the File Types tab.
 Find the "sourcecode.fluid" entry in "file > text > sourcecode" and set the external editor to Fluid.
-When radding ".fl" files, set the File Type in the Info dialog to "sourcecode.fluid" and Xcode will edit your fil in Fluid when double-clicking.
+When adding ".fl" files, set the File Type in the Info dialog to "sourcecode.fluid" and Xcode will edit your file in Fluid when double-clicking.